kaimrdth/MJO-Tools/scripts/compliance-reports/README.md

 ---

-*For detailed implementation instructions, see the individual README files in each script's subfolder.*
+*For detailed implementation instructions and configuration options, see the individual README files in each component folder.*